edHelper.com

 By Sharon Fabian

 2 The main purpose of the expedition was to find a water route across the continent to the Pacific Ocean.
 This was not a new idea; others had tried before to find shorter routes across America to the Pacific.
 Earlier expeditions had often involved fierce and violent battles with the Native Americans.
-Also earlier expeditions were often a way to search for riches, and often these treasures were just stolen from their owners.
+Earlier expeditions were often a way to search for riches, and often these treasures were just stolen from their owners.
 Lewis and Clark's expedition was a little different.
 In fact, another purpose of their expedition was to establish friendly relationships and set up trade with Indian nations.
 Taking Sacagawea along turned out to make a big difference too.

 Paragraphs 4 to 7: